lm3nitro/Projects/Lab Setup/Suricata Install.md

 ## Install Suricata

+Suricate is an open source IDS/IPS.
+Suricata currently supports a wide range of network protocols and file types.
+This provides a comprehensive visibility into network traffic for effective threat hunting and analysis.
+I also like that the rules can be fine tuned to fit your environment and needs.

-Next, I will install the latest stable version of Suricata from Personal Package Archives (PPA)
+Here I installed the latest stable version of Suricata from Personal Package Archives (PPA)
 ```
 sudo apt-get install software-properties-common
 sudo add-apt-repository ppa:oisf/suricata-stable